Where to Stay in Shanghai: Best Areas + Hotels (2026)— lived here 1 year

 Still not sure where to stay in Shanghai?

-I built this quiz below after living in Shanghai for over a year, exploring neighbourhoods and helping dozens of friends figure out where to book.
+I built this quiz below after living in Shanghai for over a year, exploring neighborhoods and helping dozens of friends figure out where to book.
 The questions are based on real decisions.
 Every hotel in the results is a place I’ve either stayed at, visited, or had someone I trust report back on.
 Try it and find your spot in Shanghai!

 Loading quiz…